-If you’re only doing dumbbell or bodyweight exercises, there is no point for a power rack.
-Also, if you use barbells but have no interest in squatting, bench pressing or overhead pressing, a rack is not necessary.
-Power or squat racks do have some other functions like a built in pull up bar or plate pegs but those can usually easily be replaced by cheaper equipment.
+If you’re only doing dumbbell or bodyweight exercises, there is no point in a power rack.
+Also, if you use barbells but have no interest in squatting, bench pressing, or overhead pressing, a rack is not necessary.
+Power or squat racks do have some other functions like a built-in pull-up bar or plate pegs but those can usually easily be replaced by cheaper equipment.

 Having a power or squat rack in your home gym offers numerous benefits that can significantly enhance your strength training and overall workout experience.
 Here’s a list of reasons why a power or squat rack is a valuable addition to your home gym:

 Type of Lifting You Need a Power Rack For